Leadership

 Oscar Buitrago, Secretary

-Katharine L. McKenna, Vice President
+Katharine L. McKenna, President

 Property Committee Chair